Lifton, Devon

 Lifton is a village and civil parish in Devon, South West England near the confluence of the rivers Wolf and Lyd, 1¼ miles south of the A30 trunk road and very near the border between Devon and Cornwall.
 The village is part of the electoral ward of Thrushel.
-The population of the surrounding Thrushel ward (which includes the village of Thrushelton to the east of Lifton) at the 2011 census was 1680.
+The population of the surrounding Thrushel ward (which includes the much smaller village of Thrushelton to the east of Lifton) at the 2011 census was 1680.

 History

 The village was one of the first in the west of Devon to be founded by the Saxons, and was of strategic importance because of its location on a major route close to the border with Cornwall.
 It was first recorded as Liwtune in the will of King Alfred in the late 9th century when it was left to his youngest son Æthelweard (c.880-922).

 At a meeting of the Witan in Lifton on 12 November 931 King Æthelstan granted land to his thegn Wulfgar, and the charter was witnessed by King Hywel Dda of Deheubarth and King Idwal Foel of Gwynedd.